Bail Bonds in Tacoma, WA

 When an individual is arrested for a crime, typically that person will be taken to a local law enforcement station for booking, prior to incarceration in a station lock-up or county jail.
-Once arrested and booked, the defendant has several options for release pending the conclusion of his or her case.
+Once arrested and booked, the defendant has several options for release

-is designed to guarantee the appearance of a criminal defendant in court at the time the judge directs.
+The bail system is designed to guarantee the appearance of a criminal defendant in court at the time the judge directs.